NxHunter/D2Data/CubeMain Tutorial.markdown

-Some key learnings through this process which I was assited by both Kong & Reiyo_oki (thank you both)
+Some key learnings through this process which I was assited by Kong, Reiyo_oki & HarvestWombs (thank you all)

 When you're trying to create an item that adds a stat such as: Movement Speed